Interview by Silvia Iacovcich

 A.I.
 Beauty Portraits grew around those concepts: each portrait is an investigation that revolves around a series of altered singularities, an evolution of beauty in progress.
-Collaborating with college artist Mat Mailand, Claudia shows us how traditional norms have turned into a more adaptable and flexible vision – where AI forces its own evolution.
-Each portrait showcases a metamorphosis of modulating colours, to then dissolve into physical traits that outline and define an individual.
+Collaborating with college artist Mat Mailand, Claudia shows us how traditional norms have become a more adaptable and flexible vision – where AI forces its own evolution.
+Each portrait showcases a metamorphosis of modulating colours, then dissolving into physical traits that outline and define an individual.
 A transmutation where the idea of ‘self’ is continuously growing and expanding.

 In 2021, challenging the fierce pandemic years, Claudia and her collaborators gave birth to Newformat.
 Unifying skillsets and minds, the studio focuses on the interdisciplinary exchange between cultural and technological forces, making experimentation its manifesto and the promise of breaking new grounds the motto for constant research.

-There are no limitations nor constraints in Claudia’s works – the way the artist operates aims at fully investigating the tools and land to new unpredictable sources for knowledge.
+Claudia’s works have no limitations nor constraints – the way the artist operates aims at fully investigating the tools and land to new unpredictable sources for knowledge.
 That’s how Artificial intelligence transforms and dismantles: the artworks created for Innervisions are animated covers where procedural models based on mathematical formulas become more than alive, turning into a paradigm of destruction – and again, reminding us that change is the origin.

 For our readers who might not be familiar with your work, could you tell us what triggered you into the exploration of AI and digital tools, and what is the purpose of your artistic work?

-When I encountered augmented reality, I learned that the way we experience beauty in virtual realities is influencing us as much as experiencing beauty in the physical world.
+When I encountered augmented reality, I learned that how we experience beauty in virtual realities influences us as much as experience beauty in the physical world.
 I was involved in the beta phase of Facebook’s augmented reality platform Spark AR, which gave me the chance to make my own filters.
 At that time, filters were usually like the dog filter and the funny ones.
 Suddenly you could radically alter parts of your appearance without the constraints of what’s biologically plausible.
-Alienation is used as a potential for distinction thus turning socially normed otherness into a new way to create a differentiated beauty.
+Alienation is used as a potential for distinction, thus turning socially normed otherness into a new way to create differentiated beauty.

-Since then I also started experimenting with AI on Beauty Editorials I worked on, fascinated by StyleGAN’s interpretation of human faces and have made Al and AR fit with my practice, rather than the other way round.
+Since then, I have also started experimenting with AI on Beauty Editorials I worked on, fascinated by StyleGAN’s interpretation of human faces and have made Al and AR fit with my practice rather than the other way around.

 AI is a very exciting topic for me.
 The possibilities and development in this field are constantly growing.
 Driven by my curiosity about the latest digital innovations, I think it is essential to keep an eye on technological developments, engage with them, question them and use them at the right moment.

 You produced a series of animated covers for Innervisions, reproducing “explosions” of organisms and morphogenesis – it feels like the concept merges entirely with the musical cosmos made of heterogeneous sounds you can immerse yourself in at OFFSonar.
-How did you come across this idea and were there any challenges during the development?
+How did you come across this idea, and were there any challenges during its development?

 Over the last 15 years, Innervisions have started a new cover art collaboration every season.
-In 2020, out of Dixon’s interest in A.I. and machine learning, he felt the aesthetic of me and Pascal matched their thoughts for the new look and feel of their artwork season, and how they wanted to represent the label for the time following.
+In 2020, out of Dixon’s interest in A.I. and machine learning, he felt the aesthetic of Pascal and me matched their thoughts for the new look and feel of their artwork season and how they wanted to represent the label for the time following.